-What is Eat Out to Help Out?
+What was Eat Out to Help Out?

-As a reminder, here’s how it works:
+Here’s a reminder of how it works:

 - Find out more: what the summer statement means for your money